-As previously stated, the Series 2020B Bonds are also payable from Agreement Revenues.
+As previously stated, the Series 2021A Bonds are also payable from Agreement Revenues.
 Agreement Revenues are derived from a variety of different sources including enterprise system revenues, property taxes and specific taxes.
 Those sources of Agreement Revenues may be adversely affected by a variety of factors beyond the Finance Authority's control, including, but not limited to, general economic conditions, the demand for and cost of certain services, governmental actions, and certain global, national or regional events, such as embargoes, boycotts, wildfires, droughts, armed conflicts, pandemics or acts of god.
 There can be no guarantee that future Agreement Revenues will be consistent with historical receipts.

 The mandate from the Budget Control Act of 2011 that became effective in March 2013 requires a reduction of federal spending ("Sequestration").
-The Finance Authority receives an insignificant amount of federal revenues including federally provided interest subsidies for the Finance Authority's Series 2010A-2 Bonds.
-In addition, various entities throughout the State have been receiving federal revenues.
+Various entities throughout the State, including certain Governmental Units, receive federal revenues.
 While some of those entities may experience a reduction in the receipt of federal revenues due to Sequestration, the Finance Authority does not believe that any such reductions will impact the ability of the Finance Authority to pay debt service on its Bonds.